-- 3. Continuous Full-Time Enrollment for Six Semesters for Residential JD Students.
-A student must complete within a three-year period the six (6) semesters of full-time enrollment required for the Juris Doctor degree.
-The only exceptions to this requirement are: - a.
-A leave of absence as provided in Rule XI; - b.
-Admission of a student with advanced residency standing under Rule X; - c.
-The suspension of a student as a probationary term prescribed by the Academic Standing Committee under subdivision A(3) of Rule VII: - d.
-The permission granted by the Assistant Dean of Students to enroll in fewer credits than qualify as full-time enrollment in a semester as - a short-term accommodation in an extraordinary situation beyond the control or responsibility of the student or; - ii. a short- or long-term accommodation based on disability; - iii. or the experiment in part-time enrollment where full-time enrollment is not economically feasible; and
+a.
+A leave of absence as provided in Rule XI;

-- e.
-The failure of a student who has registered for full-time enrollment to complete full-time enrollment because of receiving an F or U grade in one or more offerings. - 4.
-Curing a Deficiency in Full-Time Enrollment for Residential JD Students.
-A student permitted to enroll under subdivision (d)(i) immediately above, for less than full-time residency or a student who fails to complete full-time enrollment in a semester as provided in subdivision (e) immediately above, should cure the deficiency by enrolling in courses in the summer or otherwise outside the academic year.
+- b.
+The suspension of a student as a probationary term prescribed by the Academic Standing Committee under subdivision A(3) of Rule VII; - c.
+The permission granted by the Assistant Dean of Students to enroll in fewer credits than qualify as full-time enrollment in a semester as - i. a short-term accommodation in an extraordinary situation beyond the control or responsibility of the student; or - ii. a short- or long-term accommodation based on disability; or - iii.
+The experiment in part-time enrollment where full-time enrollment is not economically feasible; and - d.
+The failure of a student who has registered for full-time enrollment to complete full-time enrollment because of receiving an F or U grade in one or more offerings. - 5.
+Curing a Deficiency in Full-Time Enrollment for Residential JD Students - A student permitted to enroll under subdivision (c)(i) immediately above, for less than full-time residency or a student who fails to complete full-time enrollment in a semester as provided in subdivision (d) immediately above, should cure the deficiency by enrolling in courses in the summer or otherwise outside the academic year.
 If such enrollment is not practicable, a student may cure the deficiency by enrollment, which may be less than full-time, in a seventh semester.
 Residency credit may be earned under this subdivision in the ratio that the credits enrolled in or earned, whichever is appropriate, bear to the minimums specified in subdivision (1) above.